Johnson Creek (Rock River tributary): Geography

 The region is predominantly agricultural, with some wetlands, grassland, and forested areas.
-The Wisconsin DNR labels the majority of the landtype as the Watertown drumlins: "the landform pattern is undulating till plain with drumlins, lake plains, and muck areas common.
+The Wisconsin DNR labels the majority of the land type as the Watertown drumlins: "the landform pattern is undulating till plain with drumlins, lake plains, and muck areas common.
 Soils are predominantly moderately well drained silt and loam over calcareous sandy loam till or silty, loamy and clayey lacustrine."
 Small portions are associated with the Jefferson Lake Plains; the entire area is contained within the southeast glacial plains.
 The original vegetation cover is primarily sugar maple, basswood, red oak, white oak, and black oak, with smaller areas of swamp conifers, lowland hardwoods, and marsh and sedge meadow with lowland shrubs.

 Johnson Creek is part of the larger Upper Rock River Basin.
 The 81.86 mi of streams comprising the Johnson Creek watershed cover 45.22 sqmi, or 28939 acres, with 20.38 acres covered by lakes and 5226.41 acres of wetlands.